hammoh7/Ethereum-Solidity/Notes/Solidity.md

    }
    ```

-Function Modifier:-
+**Function Modifier**:-<br>
 Function modifiers are pieces of code that can be executed before and/or after a function call.
-They are used to modify the behavior of functions by adding additional checks or operations.
+They are used to modify the behavior of functions by adding additional checks or operations.<br>
 Modifiers are declared using the modifier keyword followed by a name.
 Modifiers can contain arbitrary code and typically include conditions or operations to be performed before or after the function execution.
-Modifiers can be applied to multiple functions within a contract.
+Modifiers can be applied to multiple functions within a contract.<br>
 Example-
 ```
 modifier onlyOwner() {